Australia urges EU to send 1 million COVID-19 vaccines for PNG amid fresh outbreak

 The government source said Canberra would lodge its request with the EU this week and an answer was likely within days.
 He declined to be named as he is not authorised to talk to media.

-Reporting by Renju Jose in Sydney and Colin Packahm in Canberra; Editing by Stephen Coates, Christopher Cushing and Sam Holmes
+Reporting by Renju Jose in Sydney and Colin Packahm in Canberra; additional reporting by Francesco Guarascio in Brussels; Editing by Stephen Coates, Christopher Cushing and Sam Holmes

 Our Standards: The Thomson Reuters Trust Principles.